How (and when) to use the Ping command in Windows ?

 • The number of packets sent and received: This helps determine if any packets were lost during transmission.

-How to use Ping command in Windows
+How to use the Ping command in Windows

 Using the ping command is very simple.
-Windows Command Prompt (type “cmd” in the search bar and press Enter) and type the following command:
+Windows command prompt (type "cmd" in the search bar and press Enter) and type the following command:

 ping<adresse_ip_ou_nom_d_hôte>

-picture 102
+image 102

 Replace by the IP address or hostname of the device you want to test.
 For example, to test the connection to Google, you can use the following command: